airbytehq/airbyte/docs/deploying-airbyte/integrations/secrets.md

 # Secret Management

-Airbyte's default behavior is to store encrypted connector secrets on your cluster as Kubernetes secrets.
-You may <b>optionally</b> opt to instead store connector secrets in an external secret manager such as AWS Secrets Manager, Google Secrets Manager or Hashicorp Vault.
-Upon creating a new connector, secrets (e.g. OAuth tokens, database passwords) will be written to, then read from the configured secrets manager.
+Airbyte's default behavior is to store encrypted connector secrets on your cluster as Kubernetes secrets.v<b>Optionally</b>, you may instead choose store connector secrets in an external secret manager such as AWS Secrets Manager, Google Secrets Manager or Hashicorp Vault.
+Upon creating a new connector, secrets (e.g. OAuth tokens, database passwords) will be written to and read from the configured secrets manager.

 <details open>
 <summary>Configuring external connector secret management</summary>